 Complete rules (as of 2012).
 These rules change from time to time - and unfortunately, the Forest Service doesn't have a stable URL for finding them. if I haven't updated the link lately, search the Forest Service website or check my links page on SummitPost.

 As a practical matter, considering treeline and terrain, this all means that you can only camp in the established campsites (see map), or fairly low on the Osseo or Bondcliff trails (but at least 1/4 mile above the Pemi River).
-Rumors and legends assert the existence of bivouac spots near the top of Mt Flume, along Garfield Ridge, and along the Twinway, but these will probably prove difficult to locate, or forbidden by the new 200-foot trail exclusion zone.
+Seasoned bivouacers have sometimes found spots outside the various restricted areas, notably near the top of Mt Flume, along Garfield Ridge, and along the Twinway, but these will be small, uncomfortable, and generally waterless.